The-Nazara-Project/Nazara/README.md

 netbox_uri = "$API_URI"
 ```

-Aside from the NetBox system parameters, configuration via the `.nbs-config.toml` also allows you to add certain
+Aside from the NetBox system parameters, configuration via the `.nazara-config.toml` also allows you to add certain
 custom fields to your system information that cannot be automatically selected.
 A great example would be the
 `System Location` entry.
 To specify that, simply add the parameter under the `[system]` block in your configuration file.